bluejava/tarsy/README.md

 ### `waitForCompletion()`

-Returns a promise that resolves when all tests have completed.
+Returns a `Promise` that resolves when all tests have completed.
 Useful when wanting to return a pass/fail count for example.
 (See `getPassFailCount()` above)

 #### Example: